It’s scary that a killing tool like a chainsaw was first invented by doctors to perform surgical procedures.

 Why were Chainsaws Invented in 1780?

-During 18th-century childbirth, complications had very limited procedures.
-The surgery was mainly cutting the abdomen and then the uterus with hands or scissors.
 Neither of them was fast to save the baby’s life or spare the mother some pain.
 The odds of saving one of them were low let alone both.

 To deal with that doctors John Aitken and James Jeffrey invented a knife-like chainsaw that rotates as it pierces through the bone.
 The purpose was to cut the pelvis in order to make space for the birth canal to widen for normal delivery instead of cutting the abdomen.